 Iffley Road became famous on 6th May 1954 when Roger Bannister ran the first sub-four-minute mile on the athletics track.

 Every year OUAFC competes against Cambridge University in the Varsity match, one of the oldest regular fixtures in world football.
 The match has been played annually since 1873 (with a break for the Second World War).
 Those who compete in the Varsity match receive the much sought-after full blue in addition to playing a part in the history of one of football's longest-running rivalries.
-In 2013, Cambridge won the 129th Varsity match 3-2.
+In 2015, Oxford won the 131st Varsity Match on penalties after the teams drew 1-1 in normal time.

 OUAFC competes against other Universities in the BUCS League.
-The Blues won Division 2A of the BUCS league in the 2012/13 season.
+The Blues won Division 2A of the BUCS league in the 2012/13 season and now compete in the Division Midlands 1A.
+Additionally, the Centaurs (2nd team) compete in Midlands 4A and the Colts (3rd team) in Midlands 5A after winning Midlands 6A in their debut season in 2014/15.

 The History of OUAFC 1872-1998 by Colin Weir, Yore Publications, 1998